raycast/extensions/extensions/readymetrics/README.md

 ## Generating your personal access key for the Readymetrics API

-- Log into Readymetrics at https://www.readymetrics.com
+- Sign up to Readymetrics at https://www.readymetrics.com
 - Click your avatar image in the upper left-hand section of the sidebar
 - Click on `Settings`
 - Click on `Integrations` on the left sidebar